 PO1 Provide streets which are attractive, functional and safe for all street users at all times of the day.
 PO2 Prioritise pedestrian, cycle and public transport movements.
 PO3 Contribute to the amenity of the place and integrate with surrounding land use and adjoining built form.
 PO4 Increase opportunities for community, social and recreational uses of street space.
 PO5 All streets should be green, shaded, landscaped and provide an urban tree canopy which does not cause wildlife to create a safety hazard in the operational airspace of the Airport.

-PO6 All streets must provide sufficient space for footpaths, street trees, planting, utility services, stormwater drainage and lighting/multi-purpose poles.
-PO7 Carriageway widths and impervious road surfaces should be minimised.
+PO6 All streets must provide sufficient space for footpaths, street trees, planting, utility services, stormwater drainage and filtration, and lighting/multi-purpose poles.
+PO7 Carriageway widths and impervious road surfaces (vehicular and pedestrian) should be minimised.
 PO8 Alternatives to high heat absorbing and reradiating materials (such as asphalt) should be used where possible.
-PO9 Alternatives to high heat absorbing and reradiating materials (such as asphalt) should be used where possible.
-PO10 Street design maximises stormwater retention and optimises opportunities for innovative urban water management such as passive irrigation of street trees and measures to reduce and/or slow stormwater runoff.
-PO11 Provide minimum appropriate levels of on street car parking, to support the adjacent land use with parking provided prioritised towards ride and car sharing schemes with the aim to minimise private vehicle use as much as possible by designing streets that are suitable for walking and cycling and close to amenities.

-PO12 Streets are designed to be resilient to natural and man-made hazards.
-PO13 Street design is to consider the draft Western Sydney Street Design Guidelines.
+PO9 Provide minimum appropriate levels of on street car parking, to support the adjacent land use.
+Parking provided should be prioritised towards ride and car sharing schemes with the aim of designing streets that are suitable for walking and cycling and close to amenities.
+PO10 Streets are designed to be resilient to natural and man-made hazards.
+PO11 Street design is to consider the Western Sydney Street Design Guidelines.
+PO12 All streets providing access to waste and recycling services must be designed to accommodate the safe travel and manoeuvring of waste collection vehicles.